This site contains no information about the edibility or toxicity of mushrooms.

-Tylopilus felleus, commonly known as the bitter bolete or the bitter tylopilus, is a bolete that has slightly to distinctly pink pores on the underside of the bun-shaped brown cap and a dark net on its thick stem.
+Tylopilus felleus, commonly known as the bitter bolete or bitter tylopilus, is a type of bolete characterized by slightly to distinctly pink pores on the underside of its bun-shaped brown cap, as well as a dark net on its thick stem.
 It is further distinguished by its intensely bitter taste.
 The mushroom forms mycorrhizal relationships with coniferous trees and can be found growing individually, sparsely, or in groups in coniferous woodland environments.

-Grey-yellow to pale- or walnut-brown, it is slightly downy at first and later becomes smooth with a matte lustre.
-It is initially convex before flattening out with maturity.
-Flesh whitish, with pinkish tinge beneath cap cuticle, unchanging, thick and firm.
-Stem
+colour ranges from grey-yellow to pale or walnut-brown, starting slightly downy and later developing a smooth, matte lustre.
+It begins as convex and flattens with maturity.
+The flesh is whitish with a pinkish tinge beneath the cap cuticle, remaining unchanged; it is thick and firm.
+Pores